Drivers Daily Log Book App with Top-Rated Support

 There are 22 violations related to the use of logging devices and their drivers daily log book app that affect a carriers’ CSA score.
 Here are some of the most common:

 - Failing to use the correct method to record HOS.
 Up to 7 points.

 - Incomplete logs or errors.
 These can cost as much as 5 points.
 These include failing to document a device malfunction or not setting up the screen to be visible from outside the vehicle.

 - Lesser violations.
 These add up one point: not having the ELD manual available, not certifying logs, missing information that needs to be input manually such as shipping documents or location descriptions.

 Fees for recordkeeping-related violations are around $1,307 on average in a single day.
-The highest of these penalties is $13,072 for knowingly falsifying electronic logging device records.
+The highest of these penalties is $13,072 for knowingly falsifying vehicle driver log records.
 Some of these violations will also get drivers put out of service.
 These include falsifying logs, not using an elog while being outside of the exemption categories, or using unauthorized logbooks.

 As seen above, fines can be extremely expensive.
 A reliable device with user-friendly logbook software can go a long way in making sure drivers keep their records properly to save time and money.

 Best Practices for Vehicle Driver Log Book Use